willpatterson/LogoBatch/README.rst

 LogoBatch
 *********

-``LogoBatch`` is a simple utility for distributing shell commands on a beowulf cluster using ``Slurm`` or ``SSH``.
-LogoBatch was originally designed to automate the process of running thousands of NetLogo models.
+``LogoBatch`` is a simple utility for distributing shell commands while handeling remote input and output on a tradtional or ad-hoc beowulf cluster using ``Slurm`` or ``SSH``.
+LogoBatch was originally designed to automate the process of running thousands of NetLogo models on a Rocks Cluster.

 **LogoBatch is pre-release software.**
 LogoBatch is currently being refactored.